Diogo-Viegas/libft/README.md

 📦 How to Compile

-make        # compiles libft and generates libft.a make clean  # removes object files make fclean # removes object files and libft.a make re     # rebuilds everything from scratch make bonus  # compiles bonus part as well
+make        # compiles libft and generates libft.a \
+make clean  # removes object files \
+make fclean # removes object files and libft.a \
+make re     # rebuilds everything from scratch \
+make bonus  # compiles bonus part as well \

-✅ Results

-✅ 100% of required functions implemented and working

-✅ Tested with libft-unit-test and libft-tester

 🧠 What I Learned